gorango/flowcraft/docs/guide/recipes/resilient-api-call.md

 await flow.run(context, { logger: new ConsoleLogger() })

 console.log('\nWorkflow complete.')
-console.log('Final result in context:', context.get(API_RESULT))
+console.log('Final result in context:', await context.get(API_RESULT))
 ```

-### Expected Output
+### Expected Output (Success on Retry)

-The output shows the node attempting the call, logging warnings for the retries, executing the fallback, and the workflow completing successfully with the fallback data.
+If the API succeeds on the 3rd attempt, the output will show the retries followed by the successful live data.

 ```
 [INFO] Running node: FetchDataNode